 Doctors can diagnose mono by ruling out other possible causes of the symptoms, such as strep throat.
 In early infections, blood tests may indicate a higher than usual amount of lymphocytes (a type of white blood cell) in the body.
 More specific blood tests can detect if antibodies of the EBV virus are in the body.
 However, the antibodies may not be detected until a few weeks after the body has been infected with the virus.

 Typically, there is no specific treatment of mono.
 The infection usually runs its course and will clear on its own.
 The use of medication may also result in negative side effects such as rashes.
 Those experiencing fever symptoms may find comfort in taking some Tylenol (acetaminophen).

-It is easiest to avoid mono by practicing good hygiene and avoiding those who have the virus.
+It is EASY to avoid mono by practicing good hygiene and avoiding those who have the virus.
 Unfortunately, it may not always be easy because some people with the virus are asymptomatic.
 This infection is self-limited and generally clears on its own.
-Symptoms of mono in adults should be under the watch of their family doctor to monitor the possibility of some of the rare conditions associated with it.
+Symptoms of mono in adults should be under the watch of a family doctor to monitor the possibility of some of the rare conditions associated with it.

 Mono Symptoms – What is Mononucleosis?
 YouTube video